Fuszi007/Mikrotik/README.md

 Docker file is included.
-Just run the script and everything starts automatically.
+Just run the script in Mikrotik_Docker directory and everything starts automatically.